AJQuinn/emd-mirror/doc/joss/paper.md

 single computational framework.
 Beyond these methods, we add fully-featured implementations of masked sift and second-level sift routines as well as the first Python implementation of higher-level Holospectrum analyses.
-Finally, we offer a suite a tools designed for analysis of single-cycles of an Intinsic Mode Function.
+Finally, we offer a suite of tools designed for analysis of single-cycles of an Intrinsic Mode Function.

 # Installation & Contribution